futzu/SCTE-35-HLS-Sideways/README.md

       * rendition sub-directories have an index.m3u8
       *  When segments are split for SCTE-35 splice points, the split segments are stored in the rendition subdiectory.

-* `-t` HLS_TAG has been lightly tested.
-The default x_cue works well, I havent really tested the others.
+* `-T` HLS_TAG has been lightly tested.
+The default x_cue works well, x_daterange works too.
+I havent really tested the others.

 # Running:
 * the [sidecar file](#sidecar-files) contains two lines, a CUE-OUT and a CUE-IN, the  ad break is for 17 seconds.